alanpaterson82/project4-blog/README.md

 ## Introduction

-Superheroes Unite is my fourth portfolio project and is a Superhero blog with post relating to the Marvel and DC Universe.
+Superheroes Unite is my fourth portfolio project and is a Superhero blog with posts relating to the Marvel and DC Universes.
 It's aimed at anyone who has an exisitng, or new interest in the world of superheroes, and who may even be keen to submit their own comments on existing posts.

 The full website is available to view [here](https://project4-blog-ap-0464f823fc69.herokuapp.com/)